Jennifer Rostock: History

-Jennifer Weist (born 3 December 1986) and Johannes "Joe" Walter-Müller are both natives of the German Baltic island Usedom, where they first met in kindergarten.
+Jennifer Weist (born 3 December 1986) and Johannes Walter-Müller (Joe Walter) are both natives of the German Baltic island Usedom, where they first met in kindergarten.
 Walter-Müller started to take music lessons as a five-year-old; he initially learned the violin, later he started to play the piano.
 At the age of 13, he met Weist again when she was singing at a karaoke show, and he invited her to join his school band.
 They experimented with different genres such as rock, pop, and swing.
 In the beginning they sang in English, later in German, and they eventually wrote their own songs.
 In 2004, both founded the band Aerials.

 They met Werner Krumme, who later became their record producer, during a songwriting workshop in Rostock.
 After both finished high school (Gymnasium) in the summer of 2006, they moved to Berlin to pursue a career in music.
 There they also met their future band members Alex, Christoph, and Baku.

 The band's name was originally based on a misunderstanding.
 Employees at the Planet Roc Studio in Berlin repeatedly addressed notes for them to "Jennifer Rostock".
 Weist later explained: "Jennifer was directed at me, and Rostock, because they remembered we are from the coast, and Rostock was probably the only town the studio guys knew up there."
 This working title was eventually embraced by the band and became their official name.